lollo004/Forma/README.md

 ### Installation
 #### Install binaries from release channel
-- There are pre-built binaries for Linux, MacOS and Windows.
-Note: tested on linux only.
+- It is possible to run formula only on Linux.
+You can download pre-built binaries on release channel.

 #### Building from source
 Required Packages:
 - clang, flex, bison, make
-- mingw-w64 (Linux only, for Windows cross-compilation)
-- llvm (macOS only, recommended over system Clang)
-- mingw-w64-clang-x86_64 (Windows only, for native compilation in MSYS2)
-- Run `make release` to compile binaries and generate executable for host platform
+- Run `make release` to compile binaries and generate executable
 - Run `./formula examples/hello_world`

 ### Hello, World!